- Successfully reopening—and staying open and effective for all students—will require collaboration that includes educators and community members.

 - Our commitment to racial and social justice must be in the forefront at every stage of planning and implementation.

-As states and communities turn their attention to whether and how to reopen in-person instruction, and how to prepare for the predicted subsequent waves of COVID-19, amplifying the voices and expertise of educators to creatively meet these challenges has never been more important.
+As states and communities turn their attention to in-person instruction and how to prepare for the predicted subsequent waves of COVID-19, amplifying the voices and expertise of educators to creatively meet these challenges has never been more important.
 Communities face fundamental choices that call for bold thinking and advocacy to shape what schools should look like for all students.

 Whether or not your association bargains collectively, the association must lead in discussions around returning to in-person instruction.
 Successfully reopening schools, colleges, and universities—and keeping them open and effective for all students—will require collaboration that includes the voice of educators and community members.
 This is a time for collective decision-making and solutions, not top-down directives by school districts, college and university administrators, or state or local officials.
 Where education employees have the ability to bargain collectively over the wide range of employment terms and conditions affected by the COVID-19 pandemic, collective bargaining of course must form the basis of labor-management engagement.